zcanast/portfolio/index.md

 Hello, my name is Zoey!

-I graduated from the `University of Maryland` in 2023 with a B.S. in Information Science.
-Currently, I am working at `Stanley Black & Decker, Inc.` in their Stanley Leadership Program (SLP) - Information Technology.
-This is a 2 year long program in which I will rotate through 4 different IT positions.
+I am a graduate of the `University of Maryland` with a B.S. in Information Science.
+Currently, I am a working at `Stanley Black & Decker` as part of their Stanley Leadership Program (SLP), where I'm gaining valuable experience in various IT roles.
+This is a two year long rotational program in which I will rotate through 4 different IT roles lasting 6 months each.
+I started as a Process Analyst in IT Process and am now an Architecture Process Engineer in Enterprise Architecture, with two more rotations to go.
+I'm passionate about leveraging technology to drive innovation and to create meaningful change for businesses and communities alike.

-### Also, check out:
+### Check out my CV:

 - [my cv](https://zcanast.github.io/resume/cv.pdf)